How to Send HTML Emails in Gmail, Outlook and More

 Add your recipients to the “To” field and input a subject line that accurately reflects the content of the email.

-Rather than having to copy paste code, you can leverage a web-based email builder like Publicate that is equipped with HTML email templates
+Rather than having to code the newsletter yourself, host the images and media yourself, and go through these lengthy processes, you can leverage a web-based email builder like Publicate that is equipped with HTML email templates and a powerful newsletter editor that exports directly to Gmail and Outlook.

 This allows you to design beautiful and branded emails without having any coding knowledge or calling upon a graphic designer.
 Then, with a few clicks, you can export your creation to the email provider of your choice (or alternative communication channel like Slack) for distribution.